 - Square Seats – With quite a modern look, these seats are ideal for residential use.
 Also known as rectangular seats, these toilets have sides that are roughly parallel.
 They aren’t as common as round or elongated seats, but if you’re going for a unique, specific look, a square toilet seat could be a great choice for you.

-You may want to read though a variety of toilet seats reviews.
+You may want to read through a variety of toilet seat reviews.

 #2.
 Seat Material

 Material is another factor that impacts the quality and comfort of a toilet seat.
 You’ll have more choice between different materials regardless of your toilet’s design, although some people look for seats that blend in with their toilet.
 These are the three main toilet seat material options:

 - Thermoplastic – This material is one of the most popular available.
 Attractive and low maintenance, thermoplastic provides a finish that is easy to clean and maintain.

 - Duroplast – If you want a stylish and contemporary toilet seat, buying the one made from duroplast might be your best choice.
 It’s durable and will look beautiful for years, so a duroplast seat will be a great investment for your bathroom.